funeralist/autofishing/README.md

 # D2Autofishing
-Simple Python script utilizing openCV to autofish in **"Destiny 2: The Videogame by 3.4 billion company Bungo"**.
+Simple Python script utilizing openCV to autofish in **"Destiny 2: The Videogame by 3.4 billion dollar company Bungo"**.

 Requirments:
 ```